GoogleCloudPlatform/bigquery-utils/tools/automatic_query_fixer/README.md

 ```

 ### Output Format
-`-o` presents the output format in the program input flag.
+`-o` represents the output format in the program input flag.
 It has “natural language” and “json” format.

 #### Natural Language format
 This is the default version, which can be explicitly turned on by `-o natural`.
 It prints all the fixing results